 During the Exam

 The exam is 2.5 hours long.
 Candidates should be prepared for a 3 hour seat time that includes time before the exam begins for checking in, identification verification, and watching the optional tutorial that explains how to navigate in Prometric’s software platform.

-Candidates will have access to the NAPRA National Drug Schedules and the OCP Prescription Regulation Summary chart (reformatted March 2021), each provided as a searchable electronic .pdf document.
+Candidates will have access to the NAPRA National Drug Schedules and the OCP Prescription Regulation Summary chart, each provided as a searchable electronic .pdf document.
 These references may be accessed throughout the exam; remotely proctored candidates will need to have the screen resolution defined in the Technology Requirements for Online Testing Delivery Option on the Apply for the Exam webpage to be able to view each of these references simultaneously as a split screen with the exam question page.
 The Prescription Regulation Summary chart is available in French for candidates who select the French translated exam on their application.

 Candidates will not be able to access the internet, and are not permitted to use any electronic devices including but not limited to phones, cameras, recording devices, wireless headsets/earphones/earbuds, smart watches, fitness trackers and calculators.

 There are no scheduled breaks during the examination.
 Any candidate who wishes to take an unscheduled break must raise their hand and a proctor will sign them out of the test room.
 When returning, the candidate must sign back in with all security checks.
 The exam timer on the screen will continue to count down.
 The exam timer does not stop during an unscheduled break, and candidates do not receive additional exam time.